Violetta Thurstan

-Violetta Thurstan, MM (4 February 1879 – 13 April 1978) was an English nurse, weaver, and administrator whose work included help for refugees and prisoners of war.
+Violetta Thurstan, MM (4 February 1879 – 13 April 1978) was an English nurse, author, weaver, and administrator whose work included help for refugees and prisoners of war.
 She knew several languages, travelled frequently and wrote a number of books.
 The first was about her experiences of nursing in dangerous troublespots during the First World War.
 She was honoured by three countries for her courage while nursing in the war, and was awarded the Military Medal.